-Requests must address the threat environment as it relates to the event or activity requiring operational overtime support and explains how the overtime activity is responsive to the threat.
-Postevent operational overtime requests will only be considered on a case-by-case basis, where it is demonstrated exigent circumstances prevented submission of a request in advance of the event or activity.
-Requests for overtime costs must be submitted to Cal OES via the Request for Operational Overtime Form at the time of application, if the activity will occur within one year of the final application submission.
+Organization Costs - Overtime (cont.)
+Post-event operational overtime requests will only be considered on a case-by-case basis, where it is demonstrated exigent circumstances prevented submission of a request in advance of the event or activity.
+Requests for overtime costs must be submitted to Cal OES via the Allowability Request Form at the time of application, if the activity will occur within one year of the final application submission.
 All subsequent requests must be submitted at least 60 days in advance of the activity.
-All operational overtime costs must be formally pre-approved in writing by DHS/FEMA.
+All operational overtime costs must be formally pre-approved in writing by DHS (FEMA) writing by DHS/FEMA.

-Personnel Cap

-Pursuant to 6 U.S.C. § 609(b), SHSP and UASI funds may be used for personnel costs, totaling up to 50 percent of each fund source.
+Personnel Cap Pursuant to 6 U.S.C. § 609(b), SHSP and UASI funds may be used for personnel costs, totaling up to 50 percent of each fund source.
 A Subrecipient may request this requirement be waived by DHS/FEMA, via Cal OES.
 Requests for personnel cap waivers must be submitted separately for each fund source in writing to the Program Representative on official letterhead, with the following information: